TheRohans/qi/test_data/literate.md

 ---
-author: rob
+author: other people
+description: testing literate programming idea
 ---

 # Bubble Sort in C

 Bubble Sort is the probably the first sorting algorithm everyone is introduced to.
 Let's first include the necessary header files:

 ```{c}
 #include <stdio.h>